Mitsubishi Outlander PHEV practicality & boot space

 More importantly if you want peaceful family motoring, there are rear-seat air vents and convenient USB ports to make charging portable devices easy.

 The Outlander PHEV doesn’t get the seven-seat option offered in the purely petrol model, due to the extra space taken up by the batteries.
 Aside from this, boot space actually drops by only 14 litres, so the PHEV still has a reasonable 463 litres of luggage room.
-For some context, a Mini Countryman PHEV has 405 litres.
+For some context, a MINI Countryman plug-in hybrid has 405 litres.

 The boot floor is flush with the load lip, making it easy to load heavy items, while the rear seats split 60:40 and fold flat and there's a useful cubby under the boot floor that’s perfect for storing the PHEV's charging cable.
 There's no room for a spare wheel, though.